 Industrial Goods Inflation

 During the last 12 months, there is a clear trend towards normalization of inflation rates for non-energy goods.
-By early 2024, inflation rates for these goods have moderated across many countries.
-One outlier is Romania, where it stood at above 11% in March 2024.
-All other countries are seeing rates of lower than 4%, with a few countries such as Ireland, Switzerland and Denmark even seeing negative rates (prices are lower than compared to same month in the previous year).
+By mid-2024, inflation rates for these goods have moderated across many countries.
+One outlier is Romania, where it stood at above 10% in July 2024.
+All other countries are seeing rates of lower than 3%.